Our Coverage & Network

 Is there an intention to deploy World Mobile's network globally?

 Absolutely.
 The World Mobile vision is to deploy the World Mobile network globally and enable billions of people to reclaim power from Big Wireless.
 We've always envisioned ourselves as a global network.
-Currently, AirNodes are live in the US, ...
+Currently, AirNodes are live in the U.S., ...

 Wireless coverage is provided by a grid of cell towers in cellular networks.
 Mobile devices link to nearby cell towers.
 Moving may weaken your tower connection, therefore your device needs to relocate to a closer or stronger tower.
 To maintain ...